Dooperlzwak/SpeechRNT/README.md

-# SpeechRNT - Real-Time Speech Translation
+# Vocr - Real-Time Speech Translation

-SpeechRNT is a web-based application providing seamless, real-time, bidirectional speech-to-speech translation.
+Vocr is a web-based application providing seamless, real-time, bidirectional speech-to-speech translation.
 It operates in continuous conversation mode, where users can speak naturally without push-to-talk mechanics.

 ## 🚀 Features